 Opening the air cleaner housing and supplying alternate fuel in the form of non-chlorinated brake parts cleaner from an aerosol can. ( Starting fluid could also be used, but I prefer brake cleaner or carburetor cleaner because they are much less explosive, therefore, safer.)

-So in effect, we have performed an ignition spark test and a mechanical compression check just by squirting brake cleaner in the air filter.
-In a nutshell, that is strategy based diagnostics.
+So, we performed an ignition spark test and a mechanical compression check by squirting brake cleaner in the air filter.
+In a nutshell, that is strategy-based diagnostics.